 In spite of many political and economic uncertainties as well as numerous business challenges ranging from the lack of skilled personnel to digitalization, the logistics industry is confident that it will meet the challenges.
 Companies are getting ready and pushing future technologies forward.
-This can also be seen at transport logistic in Munich from June 4 to 7, 2019.

 “The international logistics industry is optimistic.
 Forty-three percent of the logistics professionals surveyed see the further economic development rather positively, and 41% believe it will remain stable,” Stefan Rummel, Managing Director of Messe München, reported.
 “At the same time, the trend barometer of transport logistic shows that companies are facing the challenges, adapting and investing in future technologies.”
 The opinion research institute IfaD conducted the survey online among previous trade fair participants on behalf of transport logistic in February 2019.
 Seventy-two percent of the 2,680 respondents are in managerial positions.